Gaslighting is one of the most dangerous types of emotional abuse, yet gaslighting examples can be difficult to spot in everyday life.

 Allie: You said your boss kept you working late.

-Allie: I’m not.
-You said you were working late, so why didn’t you tell me you went out with your friends?
+Allie: You said you were working late, so why didn’t you just tell me you went out with your friends?

 Kevin: I did.
 What more do you want?
 You’re always trying to catch me doing something wrong, aren’t you?

-Allie is no longer giving Kevin the benefit of the doubt.
+In this stage, Allie is no longer giving Kevin the benefit of the doubt.
 This is because she now has many memories of Kevin’s words not matching up over time.
 When his initial lie doesn’t immediately work and she continues to question him, he escalates his attempts to gaslight her.